-Basic Knowledge¶
+Basic Knowledge

-Similarities and Differences Between Mobile and Web Automation¶
+Similarities and Differences Between Mobile and Web Automation

-Differences Between Various Automation Tools¶
+Differences Between Various Automation Tools

 Note

-Basic Automation Workflow¶
+Basic Automation Process

-The Hooking solution requires you to have at least a beginner's level of reverse engineering skills.
-If you have never heard of it before, you don't need to consider this solution for now.
-In general, the Hooking solution involves writing Frida scripts to hook relevant function calls, get arguments or return values and submit them, and inject them into the application.
-You can find a simple demo and usage instructions in the "Using Frida to Report Data" chapter.
+The hooking method requires at least a beginner level of reverse engineering ability.
+If you haven't encountered it before, you can put it aside for now.
+In general, the hooking approach involves writing Frida scripts to hook relevant function calls, capture parameters or return values and submit them, then inject them into the application, and so on.
+You can find simple demos and usage in the Using Frida to Report Data chapter.

-Automation Code¶
+Automation Code

 Tip